openebs/website/website/src/blogs/getting-started-with-k3s-in-vsphere-and-openebs-cstor.md

 author: Giridhara Prasad
 author_info: Lead Engineer at Mayadata Inc. Giridhar is experienced in software test automation, chaos engineering.
 Currently, he's working on Litmus, an Open Source chaos engineering project.
 excerpt: In this blog, more of a tutorial, I will walk you through the steps to install K3OS and setup OpenEBS.
-tags: Openebs
+tags: OpenEBS
 date: 26-03-2020
 ---

-[K3OS](https://github.com/rancher/k3os/) is a Linux distribution built to run lightweight Kubernetes clusters called[https://github.com/rancher/k3s/](https://github.com/rancher/k3s/)[K3s](https://github.com/rancher/k3s/).
-It is specifically designed only to have what is needed to run[https://github.com/rancher/k3s](https://github.com/rancher/k3s)[k3s.](https://github.com/rancher/k3s)
+[K3OS](https://github.com/rancher/k3os/) is a Linux distribution built to run lightweight Kubernetes clusters called [K3s](https://github.com/rancher/k3s/).
+It is specifically designed only to have what is needed to run [k3s](https://github.com/rancher/k3s).

 In this blog, more of a tutorial, I will walk you through the steps to install K3OS and setup OpenEBS, a CNCF project, and leading Open Source Container Attached Storage solution for Kubernetes Stateful Workloads.